 The installation of gas fired appliances including gas supply and electrical supply must adhere to all applicable Codes.
 Electrical equipment must be certified for the intended purpose.
 The manufacturer’s installation and usage instructions are a condition of that certification.
 Any limitations should accompany the product in the form of warnings on a nameplate or within the instructions provided.
 If in doubt, contact the manufacturer or the certification organization.

-Only those individuals licensed by BC Safety Authority (BCSA) and qualified in the installation of gas fired heating appliances should be engaged to install this appliance.
-All gas fired appliances require an installation permit from the BCSA.
+Only those individuals licensed by Technical Safety BC (TSBC) and qualified in the installation of gas fired heating appliances should be engaged to install this appliance.
+All gas fired appliances require an installation permit from the TSBC.

 Heaters certified for indoor installations are permitted, and when the heater is installed near a combustible wall or under a combustible ceiling, the minimum clearances to combustibles, as required by the manufacturer, must be adhered to.

 Combustible materials are considered to be wood, compressed paper, plant fibers, or other materials capable of being ignited and burned.
 Such materials shall be considered combustible even if flame proofed, fire retardant treated or plastered.

 Additional clearances may be required for glass, painted surfaces, plastics, vinyl and other materials which may be damaged or melted by radiant or convection heat.
 The manufacturer must be consulted.